jhellingman/tei2html/Wiki/AuxiliaryTools.md

 ## `quotes.pl` ##

-Perl script to replace ASCII double-quotes with curly quotes.
+Perl script to replace ASCII single and double-quotes with curly quotes.
 May need some manual verification and correction where quotes and tags interfere with the simple algorithm used.

 Issues:

-  * Open quotes before SGML tags and non-letters go wrong (they become the default: a close quote).
+  * Open quotes before SGML tags and non-letters may go wrong (they become the default: a close quote).
-  * Can only handle double quotes (single quotes are much harder to automate as they need to be disambiguated from apostrophes, but see `aposquote.pl` below.)

-## `aposquote.pl` ##

-Perl script to replace ASCII single-quotes with curly quotes or apostrophes.
-Will not handle all cases, and will need manual verification and corrections.
-(Manually check for ASCII single-quotes, and apply the correct one.
-Use `tei2html.pl` with the `-v` option to find cases where quotes are still not balanced.)
+  * Manually check for ASCII single-quotes, and apply the correct one.
+Use `tei2html.pl` with the `-v` option to find cases where quotes are still not balanced

 ## `pgpp.pl` ##